ErVuL/uAcoustics/README.md

 *For Spyder or IDEs you may have to add them to the IDE's ***$PYTHONPATH***.*\

 ### Update

-Go to your installation directory with:
+Update the git project and submodules with:

     cd <installationPath>/uAcoustics

-then update the git project and submodules with:

     git pull
     git pull --recurse-submodules

+or erase and re-download the full project with:

+    cd <installationPath>
+    rm -rf uAcoustics
+    git clone --recurse-submodules -j8 git@github.com:ErVuL/uAcoustics.git

+then if necessary, recompile the oalib source code with:

+    cp -rf <installationPath>/uAcoustics/oalib/at /opt/build
+    cd /opt/build/at
+    make clean
+    make all
+    make install

 ## Roadmap